 On the basis of demonstrated proficiency, a student may waive up to 6 semester hours of previous coursework.
 To waive a course, proficiency must be established to the satisfaction of the course instructor and Directors.
 A student may waive no more than 6 semester hours of eligible courses based on graduate courses completed elsewhere prior to admission to the Program.
-Practica, required clinical courses, dissertation, and internship may not be waived.
-A form to document this process is located in SharePoint.
+Practica, required clinical courses (see p.
+7), dissertation, and internship cannot be waived.

-To waive a course, students must demonstrate foundational knowledge by completing a comparable course in a previous program in which an assessment of B- (80%) or better is achieved.
-The Program has a formal review process in which the student and advisor first discuss whether to request a course waiver and the advisor verifies that the previous coursework meets the 80% threshold.
-If the advisor is in support of the transfer credit, and the 80% threshold is achieved, the student asks the instructor for permission to transfer in the course.
-Students should submit a syllabus, and if necessary, other supporting documents for instructor review.
+To waive a course, students must demonstrate foundational knowledge by completing a comparable course in a previous program in which an assessment of B-(80%) or better is achieved.
+The Program has a formal review process.
+Please consult Sharepoint Student Resources-> PROGRAM FORMS->Additional Forms for a Checklist to view what APA expects from a graduate course in this program, which are the minimum criteria for seeking a course waiver.
+If all of these criteria are met, the student and advisor discuss whether to request a course waiver and the advisor verifies that the previous coursework meets the 80% threshold If the advisor is in support of the transfer credit.
+The student must also seek permission of the VCP course instructor by submitting a syllabus, and if necessary, other supporting documents for instructor review.
 Instructors are encouraged to evaluate carefully the student's proficiency and may choose to evaluate by further examination to determine if the previous coursework is comparable to the Program course.
 Students are encouraged to begin this process as early as possible to allow sufficient time to enroll in the course if the transfer credit is not approved.
-Courses that are waived will not appear on the student's Consortium transcript.
-This process is documented by obtaining signatures on the Course Waiver form located on SharePoint, submitted to the Program Office, and uploaded into the student's file on the Student Portal.
+If all of these processes are followed, the student should complete the Course Waiver request form, also found in Sharepoint Student Resources-> PROGRAM FORMS->Additional Forms.

+NOTE: Courses that are waived from another institution will not appear on the student's Consortium transcript.
+This process is documented by obtaining signatures on the Course Waiver form, submitted to the Program Office, and uploaded into the student's file.
 If the student has taken courses also offered in the Virginia Consortium Program curriculum at one of the Consortial institutions in another graduate program, or as a non-degree seeking student, those course credits will be recorded on the student's transcript and are factored into the doctoral GPA.